Inspiration4Learning

 Do you add or multiply when dealing with ratios and percentages?

 The United States has already fully vaccinated 44 million people, according to some newspapers.
-In the Netherlands, 500,000 people have already had two shots.
-Where is it going faster?
-In Great Britain, approximately 900,000 people were vaccinated on a Saturday.
+In the Netherlands, 500,000 people have already received two doses.
+Where is the pace faster?
+In the United Kingdom, approximately 900,000 people were vaccinated on a single Saturday.
 In the Netherlands, an average of 29,000 people were vaccinated per day around that time.
-With all this kind of data, it's always about the difference between absolute and relative numbers.
-In other words, we're bombarded with ratios again.
-To help readers get a quicker overview, many newspapers publish the coronavirus figures as the number of infections per 100,000 inhabitants.
-Luckily for us, that's not always the case, and there are plenty of articles that give us a reason to work on ratios.
+With all this kind of data, it’s constantly about the difference between absolute and relative numbers.
+In other words, ratios are flying around again.
+To help readers get a clearer picture faster, many newspapers publish the COVID-19 figures as the number of infections per 100,000 residents.
+Fortunately for us, that’s not always the case, and there are plenty of articles that give us a chance to work on ratios.

-Tine Degrande (a researcher from Belgium) wondered why students sometimes add and sometimes multiply when dealing with ratio problems.
-She showed that students have a personal preference for one operation or the other.
-Among other things, she gave students the following problem: What can be placed in the question mark?
+Tine Degrande (a researcher from Belgium) wondered why students sometimes add and sometimes multiply when solving ratio problems.
+She demonstrated that students have a personal preference for one operation over the other.
+Among other things, she gave students the following problem: What can go in place of the question mark?:

 2 6